Worl0r/Semantic_Segmentation_U-NET/README.md

 ### How to get started

-Please organize the *dataset* folder with the following arborescence :
+Please organize the *dataset* folder with the following tree :
 ```bash
 |---dataset
       |---semantic_drone_dataset